Covid 19 Coronavirus: Long wait for stranded Kiwi traveller

 "I was told there was a technical problem with the plane but then found out it was actually cancelled.
 They should have said that from the outset."

 In the meantime the logistics worker is stuck here until July 19 and running low on money.
-While his son has recovered and out of hospital Leef is worried about his job and family in Australia.
+While his relative has recovered and out of hospital Leef is worried about his job and family in Australia.

 "I've got rent and bills to pay but haven't been in work.
 It's going to be another month before I get back to work after I've gone through quarantine again.
 I mean it's nice here but it's been long enough."